West Virginia absentee and mail ballot guide

 - Request deadline (in person): 6 days before Election Day

 - Deadline to return your ballot (by mail): Postmarked by Election Day

-- Deadline to return your ballot (in person): Received by Election Day
+- Deadline to return your ballot (in person): Received by 1 day BEFORE Election Day

 West Virginia absentee ballot rules